siamaksade/ansible-openshift-eclipse-che/README.md

 Ansible Role for deploying [Eclipse Che](https://www.eclipse.org/che/) web-based IDE in single-user mode on OpenShift.

 **NOTE:** Multi-user installation requires you to be authentication to OpenShift as a cluster admin user (but not `system:admin`).
 Single-user installation can be done as any user and does NOT required cluster admin.

+In multi-user mode, KeyCloak is deployed for user management and the admin username and password is set to `admin/admin`

 Role Variables
 ------------